Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Malice Do'Urden

-Matron Mother of House Do'Urden, a ruthless priestess of Lolth who exemplified the cruel nature of drow society
+Matron Mother of House Do'Urden, a ruthless priestess of Lolth who showed the cruel nature of drow society

 Zaknafein Do'Urden